OmegaMetor/CommandLib/README.md

 # CommandLib Documentation!

+You can find the full library docs [here](https://omegametor.github.io/CommandLib/), or you can browse the source code's comments.

 ### Purpose
 This library is meant to provide a simple and extensible framework to possibly help simplify iteration based logic.